Advanced Features of SQL Management Studio You Should Know

 One of the most critical aspects of database management is ensuring that your queries run efficiently.
 SSMS provides a built-in tool to analyze and optimize query performance: Execution Plans.

-- What It Does: Execution Plans visually represent how SQL Server processes your queries, showing the steps it takes to retrieve data.
+- What It Does: Execution Plans visually represent how SQL Server processes your query.
+It shows the steps SQL Server takes to retrieve or modify data, including indexes used, joins, and sorting operations.

 - How to Use It:

-- Click on the "Display Estimated Execution Plan" button (Ctrl + L) to see how SQL Server plans to execute your query.
+- Click on the "Display Estimated Execution Plan" button (Ctrl + L) to see a predicted plan without running the query.

-- Use the "Include Actual Execution Plan" option (Ctrl + M) to view the actual plan after running the query.
+- Use "Include Actual Execution Plan" (Ctrl + M) to view the plan after executing the query.

-The SQL Server Profiler is an essential tool for monitoring and troubleshooting database activity in real time.
+The SQL Server Profiler is an essential tool for monitoring and troubleshooting SQL Server activity in real time.

-- What It Does: It captures and logs events, such as query execution, stored procedure calls, and login attempts, allowing you to analyze database activity.
+- What It Does: It captures and logs events, such as query execution, stored procedure calls, and errors, allowing you to analyze server activity.

 - How to Use It: